SMOE duties and responsibilities — co-teaching English in Seoul elementary and secondary schools

 Lesson Preparation

-Prepare engaging English lesson materials, worksheets, and activities.
-Many schools provide a base curriculum (textbook), but teachers are expected to supplement with original content.
+Prepare engaging English materials, worksheets, and activities.
+Most schools provide a base textbook curriculum, but teachers are expected to supplement with original content.

 English Conversation

-Lead conversation practice sessions, role-plays, and speaking activities.
+Lead conversation practice, role-plays, and speaking activities.
 This is your primary value — giving students real interaction with a native English speaker.

 English Camps

-During summer and winter vacation periods, teachers may organize and run English camps (1-2 weeks).
-These are more casual, activity-based programs focused on games, songs, and cultural exchange.
+During summer and winter vacation, teachers may organize and run 1-2 week English camps.
+These are casual, activity-based programs focused on games, songs, and cultural exchange.

 School Events

-Participate in school events such as English speech contests, cultural festivals, sports days, and parent observation classes.
-These are typically 2-3 times per semester.
+Participate in English speech contests, cultural festivals, sports days, and parent observation classes — typically 2-3 times per semester.

 Grading & Assessment